MontealegreLuis/php-testing-tools/ewallet/README.md

 # eWallet application

-This is a very small application to transfer funds between 2 registered users of this application
+This application transfers funds between 2 registered users.

-You'll need to install SQLite 3.19 or higher and RabbitMQ 3.7 or higher to execute the test suite.
+You'll need to install SQLite 3.19 or higher, and RabbitMQ 3.7 or higher to execute the test suite.

-As alternative you can use the Docker containers present in this repository
+As an alternative you can use the Docker containers available in this repository.

 ## Setup

-To install this application dependencies execute the following command
+To install all Composer dependencies execute the following command

 ```bash
 $ make bootstrap
 ```

+## Configuration

+**Skip this step if you're using the `dev` Docker containers**

 In order to run the tests you'll need a `.env` file specific for testing.
 To generate this file execute: